architecture-first/boa-showcase/docs/programming/Actor-Features.md

 In the showProduct method, the Actor will proactively suggest products to the caller.
 This is a benefit of the conversational approach.
-More can be accomplished in a Convo than can be done in a one way request/response approach, unless the request/response has a heavy payload.
+More can be accomplished in a conversation than can be done in a one way request/response approach, unless the request/response has a heavy payload.

 **Note**: If an Actor does not understand an Event, meaning there is no handler registered for the event it replies with an ActorDoesNotUnderstandEvent.